Guide

 - Best large prompt-index API: Ahrefs Brand Radar, with official MCP access and documented Brand Radar API endpoints.

 Foglift is the strongest code-level option in this ranking.
 Thefoglift-scan CLI is on npm and open-source, running the same AI Readiness scoring engine that powers the dashboard and the REST API.
 The MCP server lets Cursor and Claude Code call scans and fetch AI Readiness history inside an agent loop.
-The REST API, CLI, and MCP server are all available on the free tier, which is still unusual even though several competitors now publish paid MCP surfaces.
+The REST API, CLI, and MCP server are all available on Launch and higher plans, which is still unusual even though several competitors now publish paid MCP surfaces.

 Foglift queries five AI engines daily (ChatGPT with web search, Perplexity, Google AI Overview, Claude, and Gemini) and exposes raw citation data alongside an eight-dimension AI Readiness breakdown: Structured Data Richness, Heading Clarity, FAQ Quality, Entity Identity, Content Depth, Citation Formatting, Topical Authority, and AI Crawler Access.
 Every dimension is individually addressable from the REST API and the CLI.